Line Bundles on The First Drinfeld Covering: Introduction

-determined by the second Drinfeld covering is injective. \end{thm*} Here $\widehat{(\bF, +)}$ is the group of characters of $(\bF, +)$.
-The homomorphism is constructed as follows.
-For any Galois covering $f \colon X \rightarrow Y$ with abelian Galois group $H$ of exponent $e$, there is a decomposition
+Here $\widehat{(\bF, +)}$ is the group of characters of $(\bF, +)$.
+The assumption that $K$ contains $L(\varpi)$ is simply to ensure that the space $\Sigma^1$ is defined, and the assumption that $K$ contains a primitive $\supth{p}$ root of $1$ is to ensure that the homomorphism, which we now describe, is defined.
+For any Galois covering $f \colon X \rightarrow Y$ with abelian Galois group $H$ of exponent $e$ over a field which contains a primitive $\supth{e}$ root of $1$, there is a decomposition